Helson's conjecture for smooth numbers: Smooth Number Results

 \section{Smooth Number Results}

 In this section, we state some important results about smooth numbers that are used frequently throughout the paper.
-First of all, in Section~\ref{s: smooth classical}, we state some estimates for the saddle point and its relation to the count of smooth numbers.
-We also prove a result, Lemma~\ref{l:decreasing y}, that allows us to compare the count of $y$-smooth numbers to the count of $y/d$-smooth numbers.
-In Section~\ref{Sec: restricted}, we prove some estimates for sums over integers that have restrictions on their prime factorization.
+First of all, we state some estimates for the saddle point and its relation to the count of smooth numbers.
+We then state an estimate for sums over integers that have restrictions on their prime factorization, which follows similarly to previous work of Hildebrand~\cite{HildTen86}, and whose proof is delayed until Appendix~\ref{s:appendix}.